By 1812Blockhouse

 In Ohio, a “boulevard” typically refers to a street which has been enhanced by the addition of greenery or flowers, one which often boasts a central grassy lawn between two sets of houses with large setbacks.
 In Mansfield, say the word “Boulevard,” or more particularly “Boulevards,” and thoughts immediate go to the area of town immediately to the east of South Park.

-Today, we’re sharing details of The Boulevards, an area of 100-plus-year-old homes that is protected by the City of Mansfield through its historic preservation ordinance.
+Today, we’re sharing details of The Boulevards, an area of 100-plus-year-old homes just south of Park Avenue West.

 Boundaries as per the City of Mansfield – Beginning at the junction of Brinkerhoff Avenue and Maple Street, then heading east on Maple Street to the point of intersection with the rear property lines of the east side of Glenwood Blvd., then heading north along those rear property lines to the intersection with Park Avenue West, then turning west on Park Avenue to the west side of Brinkerhoff Avenue, and then heading south to the point of the beginning